Malcolm Norris

 Norris served for a time with the Royal Canadian Mounted Police, and as an employee of the Hudson's Bay Company.
 During his on-the-job travels he developed his political views in response to the disorganization and poverty he saw in Métis and First Nations communities throughout northern Alberta and Saskatchewan.
 He became a Marxist Socialist and Métis nationalist.
 He was a founding member of the Métis Association of Alberta (now called the Métis Nation of Alberta), alongside his friend James P. Brady and others, in 1932.

-In the Second World War he served in the Royal Canadian Airforce.
+In the Second World War he served in the Royal Canadian Air Force.
 Afterwards he settled in northern Saskatchewan.
 For many years he worked with and for the new Co-operative Commonwealth Federation government in Saskatchewan.
 During his time in Saskatchewan, Norris sought self-government and fiscal self-sufficiency for his people through organizing the Métis Association of Saskatchewan.

 When the Saskatchewan Liberal Party returned to power in 1964, he was dismissed from his government job in Prince Albert.
 Following this he served as President of the Métis Association of Saskatchewan and advised First Nations Chiefs and bands on political organization.

 In 1967 he moved back to Alberta, where he died from a stroke.